Rosemarie Clausen: Life

 Born in Großziethen near Berlin, Clausen was a granddaughter of the Oberhof and Domprediger Rudolf Kögel and daughter of the pastor and school councillor Rudolf Kögel and his wife Sabine, née Gehring.
 In 1934, she married the journalist and film producer Jürgen Clausen (1905–1944), who was killed as a pilot of a night fighter during the "Big Week".

-Clausen, who originally wanted to become a portrait painter, completed an photographer apprenticeship with Marie Böhm, the head of the renowned studio Becker & Maass, and after three years passed the assistant examination with distinction at the Lette-Verein in Berlin.
+Clausen, who originally wanted to become a portrait painter, completed a photographer apprenticeship with Marie Böhm, the head of the renowned studio Becker & Maass, and after three years passed the assistant examination with distinction at the Lette-Verein in Berlin.
 Afterwards, she worked from 1929 until autumn 1933 as assistant to the theatre photographer Elli Marcus and after her emigration with her own studio in Berlin-Schmargendorf, at many Berlin theatres, among others the Preußisches Staatstheater Berlin under Gustaf Gründgens, until its general closure due to the war.
 Numerous photographic portraits were taken, among others of Kurt Hirschfeld.

 According to art historian Gabriele Lohmann, Clausen was one of those photographers during the National Socialist era who had nothing to fear from persecution, as she fulfilled the requirements of the Reichsministerium für Volksaufklärung und Propaganda and the Reichskulturkammer and her works were "suitable for propaganda".
 With their work, these photographers contributed to shaping the general self-image of the National Socialist Volksgemeinschaft as well as Women in Nazi Germany in particular.
 At the end of the 1930s, Clausen took numerous private photographs for the family Hermann Göring, which were distributed as picture postcards.
 She also illustrated journalistic propaganda reports, for example a Homestory on Göring in 1941 and in 1936 a report on the construction of the autobahn under the title Die Straßen des Führers.